amalgam8/amalgam8.github.io/_docs/controller/rules-dsl.md

 Notice that the header-based rule has the higher priority (2 vs. 1).
 If it was lower, these rules wouldn't work as expected since the weight-based rule, with no specific match criteria, would be executed first which would then simply route all traffic to "v1", even requests that include the matching "Foo" header.
-Once a rule is found that applies to the incoming request, it wil be executed and the rule-execution process will terminate.
+Once a rule is found that applies to the incoming request, it will be executed and the rule-execution process will terminate.
 That's why it's very important to carefully consider the priorities of each rule when there is more than one.

 ## Action Rule Properties <a id="action-rules"></a>

-A action rule is one that contains an `actions` field in the A8 Rules DSL.
+An action rule is one that contains an `actions` field in the A8 Rules DSL.

 The `actions` field is a list of objects that specify one or more actions to execute in the rule's corresponding request path.
 The kind of action to execute is indicated by the value of the `action` field of each object in the list.